-Advent is a particularly busy time at bccs as we go about our work supporting families who may find that the season of Christmas is undermined by family tensions, bereavement or financial pressure.
+Advent is a particularly busy time for us as we go about our work supporting families who may find that the season of Christmas is undermined by family tensions, bereavement or financial pressure.

 Our aim during Advent is to try to focus attention on those families for whom Christmas may not be a particularly happy or joyful time and we are able to do this thanks to the support of parishes throughout the Diocese of Brentwood.